SergeyBel/phpinvariant/README.md

 # PhpInvariant
 PhpInvariant is a property-based testing framework for php
-It runs your code on customized random data and checks predefined invariants
+It runs your code on customized random data and checks predefined invariants.
+Looks like Quickcheck

 # Installation
 The recommended way to install PhpInvariant is through Composer